-I'm part physical therapist + part personal trainer + the best fitness friend you ever had.
-Yup, that's me.
+I'm part physical therapist + part personal trainer + part cheerleader for you winning at life.

 I mean think about it: If you get hurt, seek out physical therapy and then get discharged, you may find yourself feeling better, but lack a clear direction about what to do next.
 Sure you have survived, but you won't get to superhero status by surviving, let alone be an amazing athlete, or run that next marathon.